Every AFOQT Subtest Strategy You Need to Know

 Verbal Analogies: Building Relationship Recognition Skills

-The Verbal Analogies subtest presents 25 questions in just 8 minutes, testing your ability to identify word relationships and apply them to new word pairs.
-This subtest contributes to multiple composite scores, making it essential for all candidates.
+The Verbal Analogies subtest throws 25 questions at you in just 8 minutes, testing your ability to identify word relationships and apply them to new word pairs.
+This contributes to multiple composite scores, so it matters for all candidates.

 Common Relationship Types